janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

 Here, two contexts are used in separate sentences to explain a deeper idea!
-They each explain the circumstance of their respective sentences, and together give more information than either one alone.
+They each give context for their respective sentences, and together give more information than either one alone.
 The first sentence uses [laso]{.tokipona}: "If green, then...", and that is contrasted with [loje]{.tokipona}: "If red, then..."
 Check under the spoiler for the translation!

 ::: info